 Hirsutism in women causes hair to grow on the face, breasts, and stomach.
 It can lead to a great deal of distress.
 The hair grows because of excessively high levels of the “male” androgen hormones.

 Spearmint and rosemary extracts have recently been found to improve memory.
 Prof. Susan Farr, from Saint Louis University School of Medicine, has suggested that if antioxidants from spearmint and rosemary are made into an enhanced extract, they may help to improve learning and memory.
 This could help with age-related cognitive decline.

 Other health conditions that spearmint may be effective at treating include:

-Some research has suggested that four cups of spearmint tea a day has a negative effect on the male libido, but a rodent study has indicated that this is not true.
+Some research has suggested that four cups of spearmint tea a day has a negative effect on the male libido, but a

 - Energy – 44 kilocalories